5 Spot-On Tips For Hosting Thanksgiving Or Any Holiday Meal

 Don’t fret if you don’t have multiple areas in your home to spread the serving stations out!
 When I lived in a much smaller home, my buffets were always set up on my kitchen counter.
 In that instance I grouped the dinner items together, the beverage items together and the dessert items together.

-I’ve also lived in homes with such a limited amount of space, that I set up a buffet in the kitchen for the meal and beverages, then cleaned that up and reset it for desserts and coffee.
+I’ve also lived in homes with such a limited amount of space, that I set up a buffet in the kitchen for the meal and beverages, then cleaned that up and reset it for desserts and coffee

 For conversation during the meal, I created a free conversation printable that you can print on your home printer so that you can place one at each place setting.
-Get the conversation starter by clicking HERE.

 I don’t have a lot of memories from my childhood, but my older brother is a wonderful source of information, plus I love any opportunity I have to “tell on” him!
-The after meal conversation has also been a place where I’ve learned so much about much loved members of our blended family.

-To be a good host, it’s important to engage everyone at your Thanksgiving table in conversation, even the more quiet guests.
-Here are few ideas to get conversation going, especially if everyone at your table isn’t a member of your family or if your guests just don’t seem to be in a talkative mood:
+Here are a few ideas to get a conversation going, especially if everyone at your table isn’t a member of your family or if your guests just don’t seem to be in a talkative mood:

 - Set out a bowl or a jar with slips of paper and pen and request that everyone write at least one thing they are thankful for.
 Pass the jar around during the meal, or assign one person (children love doing this!) to read them either during or after the meal.

-- Click HERE for my list of 5 conversation starters.
+- Use a list of conversation starters.

 - Click HERE for a list of 10 questions to ask your family around the table.